 My latest creation, actually our latest creation (I had a little help from my husband-to-be) was sweet, delicious jam drops.
-Can you believe that before Sunday, I had never tried a jam drop?
-Crumbly, buttery, sweet and melt-in-your mouth are the words that spring to mind.
-They really are every bit as good as they look and then some.
+Can you believe that at the age of 27, I had never tried a jam drop?

 They're also a cinch to make.
 The only downside is that they don't keep very well but that won't matter because you won't be able to resist eating them.